-Mississippi and Missouri Rivers will crest over the weekend, prompting more flooding fears
+Flooding hits NYC after inundating Midwest

 The Meramec River, which travels through suburbs of St. Louis, rose to a record 46.11 feet after weeks of heavy rainfall.

-In Fenton, Missouri, drone video shows homes and streets submerged in water, with roofs peeking out.
+In Fenton, Missouri, drone video showed submerged homes with roofs peeking out.

+Three hours to the southwest, in Willow Springs, Zeb Cheek and his family lost almost everything.

+"We lost our car, our cat, and nearly everything else in the house.
+And we no longer have a home," he said.
+"We managed to save my work computer, some clothes, our dog and a few photos."

 Illinois is next